moebiussurfing/ofxPresetsManager/README.md

 ## Examples Screenshots
 * `example-Basic`:
-Illustrates how to handle one `ofParameterGroup`.
+Illustrates how to handle some ofParameters bundled into one `ofParameterGroup` used as container.

 ![image](/readme_images/Capture-example-Basic.PNG?raw=true "image")

 * `example-MultiGroup`:
-Learn how to handle multiple `ofParameterGroup`'s.
+Helps to learn how to handle multiple `ofParameterGroup`'s.
 ```.cpp
 // group 0
 presetsManager.add(params0, { 'q', 'w', 'e', 'r', 't' });